twisted/incremental/README.rst

 - ``--rc``, to set the project version to ``<year-2000>.<month>.0rc1`` if the current version is not a release candidate, or bump the release candidate number by 1 if it is.
 - ``--dev``, to set the project development release number to 0 if it is not a development release, or bump the development release number by 1 if it is.
 - ``--patch``, to increment the patch number of the release.
 This will also reset the release candidate number, pass ``--rc`` at the same time to increment the patch number and make it a release candidate.
+- ``--post``, to set the project postrelease number to 0 if it is not a postrelease, or bump the postrelease number by 1 if it is.
+This will also reset the release candidate and development release numbers.

 If you give no arguments, it will strip the release candidate number, making it a "full release".